 Figure 5-12 presents the average drinking water tritium concentrations for the local water treatment plants upstream and downstream from SRS compared to the average of weekly river water samples collected at RM 141.5.
-The average tritium concentration at RM 141.5 is approximately 1.2% of the EPA standard for tritium and decreases slightly at the downstream sampling location.
+The average tritium concentration at RM 141.5 is approximately 1.6% of the EPA standard for tritium and decreases slightly at the downstream sampling location.

-Sample results did not detect tritium, cobalt-60, cesium-137, strontium 89,90, uranium-235, plutonium-239, and curium-244 in onsite drinking water test locations.
-Sample results indicated detectable levels of americium-241 in 5 onsite samples, plutonium-238 in 2 onsite samples, uranium-234 in 10 onsite samples, and uranium-238 in 10 onsite samples.
+Sample results did not detect tritium, cobalt-60, cesium-137, uranium-235, plutonium-238, plutonium-239, and curium-244 in onsite drinking water test locations.
+Sample results indicated detectable levels of strontium 89,90 in one onsite sample, americium-241 in two onsite samples, uranium-234 in five onsite samples, and uranium-238 in five onsite samples.
 Appendix Table D-14 summarizes the results.
 Americium-241 concentrations are near the method detection limit, and the uranium is natural.
 All analytical results are well below the EPA standard.